skalarproduktraum/phd-thesis/chapters/bionictracking.md

 ## Design Space and Related Work

-track2track is powered by a combination of eye tracking and virtual reality:
+Bionic Tracking is powered by a combination of eye tracking and virtual reality:

 A user is tasked to follow a cell with her eyes, the gaze direction recorded, and the targeted cell then determined, turning the 3-dimensional localisation problem into a 1-dimensional one — from the whole volume of image data, to a set of rays through it.
 As described in [Introduction to Visual Processing], the human visual system excels in following moving objects smoothly, and in datasets used for cell tracking, the cells are also assumed to be moving smoothly.